 A queue receives jobs from one or more logical destinations and routes jobs to one or more actual destinations.
 The queue holds a job until an actual destination capable of processing the job becomes available.
-Your initial Infoprint Manager environment has one default queue.
+In the simple print model shown in Figure 1, the Infoprint Manager environment has one default queue.
 The queue and the actual destination to which it sends jobs do not have to be in the same server.
-The actual destination can be in an Infoprint Manager server on a different AIX or Windows NT/Windows 2000 system.
+The actual destination can be in an Infoprint Manager server on a different AIX® or Windows NT/Windows 2000 system.